Deploying a Server for Bioinformatics Research

 Install R packages

-As an example, let’s install one of the most famous R package in the field of single-cell genomics, Seurat.
+As an example, let’s install one of the most prevalent R package in the field of single-cell genomics, Seurat (version 5).
 Before the installation, you need to install some system-level dependencies first:

-sudo apt install cmake pandoc pandoc-citeproc libcurl4-openssl-dev libfontconfig1-dev libharfbuzz-dev libfribidi-dev libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev imagemagick libmagick++-dev libhdf5-dev libgsl-dev libssl-dev libblas-dev liblapack-dev
+sudo apt-get install build-essential libssl-dev libcurl4-openssl-dev libxml2-dev libfontconfig1-dev libharfbuzz-dev libfribidi-dev libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev libhdf5-dev libgsl-dev

 Then the process of installing Seurat should be very smooth: